 - St Patrick’s Cathedral, Skibbereen: held every Saturday at 4 pm

-- Sacred Heart Church, Rath: after 10.15 am Mass on Sunday – by arrangement
+- Sacred Heart Church, Rath: 2.30 pm on Saturday – by arrangement

 - St. Mona’s Church, Sherkin Island: by arrangement

 - Seipéal Naomh Ciáráin, Oileán Chléire: by arrangement